 And these vendors we were talking with, we couldn’t give them any guidance because we didn’t really know how this would go.
 The vendors needed clarity, and not being able to offer them clarity was another layer of stress.

 We didn’t want to look unprofessional, or like a bunch of dickheads.

-That’s where you guys come in.
+That’s where Good Life Marketing comes in.
 After I spoke to Sarah, she helped me see things so clearly.”

 Complimentary thought translation services

 It’s pretty normal for small business owners to be in a state of confusion.
 Running your own business is incredibly insular.
 Sometimes, before you can turn your words into action, you need a translator.